Akonnor’s Ghana tenure begins with resounding Mali defeat | Goal.com

 Hamari Traore opened the scoring for the Eagles in the third minute with an excellent finish from close range after driving down the right flank and evading the challenge of Gideon Mensah.

-Stade de Reims wonderkid El-Bilal Toure then doubled Mali’s lead early in the second half following a fine cross from Mali’s right, before Amadou Haidara added a third 15 minutes from time.
+Stade de Reims wonderkid and Eagles debutant El-Bilal Toure then doubled Mali’s lead early in the second half following a fine cross from Mali’s right, before Amadou Haidara added a third 15 minutes from time.

 The Francophone side dominated the possession during the early stages, with a Ghana side containing debutants Tarique Fosu (Brentford) and Alexander Djiku (Strasbourg) struggling to find their rhythm.